Mixing console: Busses and submix

 Each channel on a mixer has a volume control (fader) that allows adjustment of the level of that channel.
 These are usually sliders near the front of the mixing board, although some smaller mixers use rotary controls to save space.
 The signals are summed to create the main mix, or combined on a bus as a submix, a group of channels that are then added as a whole to the final mix.
 For instance, many drum mics could be grouped into a bus, and then the proportion of drums in the final mix can be controlled with one bus fader.
 A bus can often be processed just like an individual input channel, allowing the engineer to process a whole group of signals at once.
 Once again using the drum kit example, the use of bus-processing can enable the sound engineer to run all of the drum kit through an audio compressor effect to reduce unwanted signal peaks, rather than having to route all of the 10 or more mic signals on the drum kit individually.
 There may also be insert points for a certain bus or even the entire mix.

 VCA groups

 Some higher-end consoles use voltage-controlled amplifier (VCA) VCAs function somewhat like a submix but let the operator control the level of multiple input channels with a single fader.
 Unlike subgroups, no sub-mix is created.
 The audio signals from the assigned channels remain routed independently of VCA assignments.
 Since no sub-mix is created, it is not possible to insert processing such as compressors into a VCA group.
 In addition, on most VCA-equipped consoles, post-fader auxiliary send levels are affected by the VCA master.
 This is usually desirable, as post-fader auxiliary sends are commonly used for effects such as reverb, and sends to these effects should track changes in the channel signal level.
 When implemented on a digital console the same functionality may be referred to as a DCA or control group (CG), depending on the brand of mixer.

+For example, if an engineer wishes to control microphones for three background vocalists at one time, muting them or changing their volume relative to a lead singer, they might create a VCA rather than adjusting all three volumes separately.
+A sub-mix would be useful if they wanted to process all the singers together, adding the same amount of reverb or compression to each; but the VCA allows each channel to retain its distinctive processing while giving the engineer the ability to quickly adjust the group's volume or mute them.